orris27/computer_science_notes/english/readme.md

 86. ethnic: Ace + Nick => Ace touched me and I become black.

+87. tile: tire => A tire is flat and it covers the ground.

+88. equitable: equal => treat all people in a equal way

 ### listening
 + Earth's crust
 + is made up of large plates